4 Surprising Tips for a Successful Job Interview in English

 During your job interview, you’ll be asked many challenging questions.
 For example:

 - Have you ever had a disagreement with your boss?
 What happened and how did you deal with it?

 - How would you describe your leadership style?

 - What is the most challenging part of working with a team and how do you manage it?

-In each of these questions, the interviewer is looking for information about your, your personality, how you work with others and other behavioral clues.
+In each of these questions, the interviewer is looking for information about you, your personality, how you work with others and other information about how you behave at work.
 The most important part of your answer is a clear, concrete, real-life example.